 Ability to utilize Pivot Tables/Pivot Charts

 Of course, if you need to use your data to construct Pivot Tables and Pivot Charts, Excel is your only choice!
-If you have your data in SharePoint list, you would need to use Power BI to achieve the same.
+If you have your data in the SharePoint list, you would need to use Power BI to achieve the same.

 Ability to easily tackle large amounts of data

-Just like with document libraries, SharePoint Custom lists suffer from information overload (known by its official name as 5,000 item view limit issue).
+Just like with document libraries, SharePoint Custom lists suffer from information overload (known by its official name as the 5,000 item view limit issue).
 You can have more than 5,000 rows in a SharePoint list, but to display the data, you would need to prep your list with proper column indexing and filtered views before you create or load the data.
 You have none of this to worry about with Excel.